zzstoatzz/birdo/README.md

 `import moduleName as alias`

-Where `alias` is usually just a convenient name that you would give to a module that you expect to use often, so you don't have to keep typing it.
+Where `alias` is usually just a convenient name that you would give to a module that you expect to use often, so you don't have to keep typing the long name.
 For example, since we'll use `matplotlib.pyplot` a couple times, let's load the module like this:

 `import matplotlib.pyplot as plt`